What is Sales Rank Express?

 The third row includes book volume data:

 Binding or other kind of format.
 The language used to describe it will vary by country.
-Sales Rank Express will translate the most common terms for you, and you can also see below for those translations.
+Sales Rank Express will translate the most common terms for you.
 Note that when Amazon says just “Paperback,” it means trade paperback, the larger paperback common to bookstores.
 When it says just “Hardcover,” it means a standard hardcover, as opposed to a specialty binding like library binding.